-This policy applies to the Approved Provider, Persons with Management or Control, Nominated Supervisor, Persons in Day to Day Charge, educators, staff, students on placement, volunteers, parents/guardians, children and others attending the programs and activities of Highmount Preschool.
+This policy applies to the Approved Provider, Nominated Supervisor, Certified Supervisor, educators, staff, students on placement, volunteers, parents/guardians, children and others attending the programs and activities of Highmount Preschool.

 3. BACKGROUND AND LEGISLATION

 Background

 Services that are subject to the National Quality Framework must have a policy for managing medical conditions in accordance with the Education and Care Services National Law Act 2010 and the Education and Care Services National Regulations 2011.
 This policy must define practices in relation to: